Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Isabel's Traveler Tip

-The New York sightseeing bus| ©Hellotickets
+The New York City Sightseeing Bus| ©Hellotickets

-The New York sightseeing bus| ©Hellotickets
+The New York City Sightseeing Bus| ©Hellotickets

-You can hop on and off as many times as you like during the tour, so it's a convenient way to get around the city while sitting comfortably and taking in some of New York's sights.
+Another option to consider once you've booked your ticket to One World is the sightseeing bus if you have a ticket.
+You can hop on and off as many times as you like during the tour, so it's a convenient way to get around the city while sitting comfortably and seeing many of New York's sights.

-So don't hesitate to use it as a mode of transport as well!
-The Big Bus Red Route covers downtown New York and tourist attractions such as Battery Park and Wall Street Bull.
+So don't hesitate to use it as a mode of transport too!
+The Big Bus Red Route covers downtown New York and tourist attractions such as Battery Park or Wall Street Bull.
+Walking to the WTC observation deck from these places will only take you a few minutes and in no time at all you'll be gazing at the Big Apple skyline.

-You can learn more about this option in the post The Best Sightseeing Buses in New York.
+You can learn more about this option in the post The best sightseeing buses in New York.

 Book the New York City Sightseeing Bus

-The surroundings of One World| ©Hellotickets
+Around One World| ©Hellotickets

-The surroundings of One World| ©Hellotickets
+Around One World| ©Hellotickets

 How much does it cost to rent a public bike?

-The price is around $3.50/trip but if you plan to rent the bike for use as transport throughout the day, then the trip costs around $15.
+The cost is around $3.50/trip (approximately €3.30), but if you plan to rent the bike for use as transport throughout the day, then the trip costs approximately $15 (around €14.20).

-Please note that children under the age of 16 are not allowed to use the service and that losing one of these bikes could cost you $1,200.
+Note that children under the age of 16 are not allowed to use the service and that losing one of these bikes could cost you $1,200.

 Is it safe to ride a bike in New York?